DANS-KNAW/easy-update-solr-index/README.md

 ARGUMENTS
 ---------

-      -b, --dataset-batch-size  <arg>   Number of datasets to read at once from the dataset-query
+      -b, --dataset-batch-size  <arg>   Number of datasets to update at once, maximized by fedora to 100 when selecting datasets with a query
       -i, --dataset-id  <arg>...
-ID of dataset to update, for eaxample: easy-dataset:1
+ID of dataset to update, for example: easy-dataset:1
       -t, --dataset-timeout  <arg>      Milliseconds to pause after processing a dataset to avoid reducing performance of the